digbmc/cwd-toolkit/_projects/03_markdown.md

     > Footnotes can even contain block quotes like this one.
 ```

 Regardless of where in the code you put the text for the footnotes, they will display at the bottom of the page's content section.
-That said, it may help to keep all of the footnotes in one place at the end of your post's content.
+That said, it may help to keep all of the footnotes in one place at the end of your project's content.

 [^1]: Footnotes look like this.